#

 • Repair the gut with n-acetyl glucosamine or apple pectin and the amino acids glutamine, threonine, proline and serine.
 Soothing healing herbal blends such as slippery elm, marshmallow root and aloe vera can also be used.
 Include collagen-rich bone broths/meat stocks in stews, soups and add marine collagen to herbal teas, smoothies and yoghurt.

-[The blog was first written in July 2015 and was updated in March 2022]
+[The blog was first written in July 2015 and was updated on 12 November 2023]

 Lucinda Recommends